sushihangover/CorFlags/README.md

 ### The CorFlags Conversion tool allows you to configure the CorFlags section of the header of a portable executable image.

-This is a cross-platform version of the [Microsoft CorFlags](https://msdn.microsoft.com/en-us/library/ms164699%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396) tool that is included in the .Net Framework SDK installations.
+This is a **cross-platform** version of the [Microsoft CorFlags](https://msdn.microsoft.com/en-us/library/ms164699%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396) tool that is included in the .Net Framework SDK installations.

 * [MSDN Documentation for CorFlag.exe](https://msdn.microsoft.com/en-us/library/ms164699%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396)

-This xplat version strives to be argument option and output compatible (using /nologo) with the Microsoft version so
+This xplat version strives to be argument option and output compatible (using /nologo) with the Microsoft version.

 *Note: Platform independent argument prefixes can be used: **'/' or '-'** *